MovingZ/render-engine/3rd-party/glfw-3.3/README.md

 ## System requirements

 GLFW supports Windows XP and later and macOS 10.8 and later.
-Linux and other Unix-like systems running the X Window System are supported even without a desktop environment or modern extensions, although some features require a running window or clipboard manager.
+Linux and other Unix-like systems running the X GLFWWindow System are supported even without a desktop environment or modern extensions, although some features require a running window or clipboard manager.
 The OSMesa backend requires Mesa 6.3.